Sony A6600: settings, tips and tricks

 - Off: disable this feature

-t may not be immediately obvious what functionality this menu items provides.
+t may not be immediately obvious what functionality this menu item provides.
 The full unabbreviated name is Switch Vertical /Horizontal AF Area and it allows you to create one position for the AF point when the camera is held horizontally and a different AF position for the AF point if the camera is held vertically.
 This means that if you place the AF point in the top right-hand corner it won’t move to the top left or bottom right-hand corners when the camera is turned.

 MENU – Camera Settings – page 6 (Autofocus settings page 2)